-Unfortunately, some companies spend millions (or billions, depending on the industry) servicing those assets every year, yet still struggle to prevent failures.
+Unfortunately, some companies spend millions (or billions, depending on the industry) servicing those assets every year but still struggle to prevent failures.
 Such frustration has bolstered demand for Product-as-a-Service contracts.
-Under these agreements, product manufacturers assume responsibility for keeping their products up-and-running, absolving customers of the costs associated with managing spare parts, creating work scopes, and executing maintenance.
+Under these agreements, product manufacturers assume responsibility for keeping in-field equipment up-and-running, absolving customers of the costs associated with managing spare parts, creating work scopes, and executing maintenance.

 Product as a Service fundamentally changes how manufacturers make money, shifting their focus away from product sales and toward aftermarket service.
 Why invest in this business model?